sergeilem/certbot-dns-yandex/README.md

 Usage
 =====

-1) rename config.sh.examlpe to config.sh
+1) Rename config.sh.examlpe to config.sh.
-2) put your Yandex Connect API key into config.sh
+2) Put your domain name into config.sh.
-3) put your domain name into renew.sh
+3) Put your Yandex Connect API key into config.sh.
-4) run renew.sh
+4) Run renew.sh.
-5) wait for 20 minutes
+5) Wait for 20 minutes.